Menu Engineering for Bars: A Guide to Drink Menu Design & Layout

-Your beverage menu says everything about your bar, and no matter when a guest comes in, where they sit, who serves them, or what they order, they all share one identical experience: your drink menu.
+No matter when a guest comes into your bar, where they sit, who serves them, or what they order, they all share one identical experience: your drink menu.

 It’s also your path to riches.
 Most restaurants have substantially higher margins on liquor than they do on food.
-This hasn’t gone unrecognized in the biz.
-There’s an entire field of study dedicated to getting the most out of drink menu creation and design.
+This hasn’t gone unnoticed in the biz.
+There’s an entire field of study dedicated to getting the most profit out of drink menu design.
+It’s called menu engineering.

-The first step to wringing all the money out of your drink menu like a wet towel is identifying two things over a set period of time: the most profitable drinks and the most popular drinks.
+It depends on identifying two things over a set period of time: the most profitable drinks and the most popular drinks.
 To help you do that, we recommend using a menu engineering spreadsheet.

 Profitability vs. Popularity

-A drink’s profitability boils down to its pour cost, which is—in dollars—how much of that product you’re using divided by how much of that product you’re selling over a given period of time.
+A drink’s profitability depends on its pour cost.
+That’s how much of that product you’re using divided by how much of that product you’re selling over a given period of time.

 A drink’s popularity is an easy one.
-Pull the total number sold throughout the time period using your POS or a beverage inventory management solution like BinWise Pro.
+Pull the total number sold throughout that same time period using your POS or your beverage inventory management software.

 Using a Menu Engineering Worksheet

 Using a worksheet template, plot each set of numbers.
 The pour costs on the vertical axis and number sold on the horizontal axis.

 - Isolate top-performers.
 If a drink has great pour costs and is popular, leave it be.

 - Isolate flops.
-A drink with a high pour cost and little to no customer interest should be rethought or removed from the beverage menu entirely.
+A drink with a high pour cost and little-to-no customer interest should be rethought or removed from the beverage menu.

 - Identify popular drinks that can be optimized for profit.
 Is there a way you can lower pour costs for popular drinks?
 Tweaking ingredients, making cocktails with less expensive liquor, or ordering bulk from your distributor could all lower ingredient costs.